 Stephen is currently Managing Director for Asset Businesses and a member of the Group Executive Committee at Laing O’Rourke, and has extensive manufacturing, complex engineering logistics and supply chain management expertise.
 Stephen previously held roles at Ford Motor Company, where his scope of responsibilities included the group-wide budget and operational accountability for Ford’s material planning and logistics as well as aftermarket parts service and logistics processes worldwide.

 Christopher has over 30 years’ strategic financial experience.
 He was previously a partner of KPMG LLP and its predecessor firms from 1992, having joined Peat Marwick & Mitchell in 1977.
 He was initially audit partner responsible for a series of assignments for large and quoted companies but latterly specialised in M&A advisory assistance both pre and post deal.
-He is currently a director of TR European Growth Trust plc and BlackRock North American Income Trust plc.
+He is currently a director of TR European Growth Trust plc, BlackRock North American Income Trust plc, and City Natural Resources High Yield Trust, Mobius Investment Trust plc and Readypower Group Limited.

-Alexander (Alex) Laffey (Chief Executive Officer, aged 55)
+Alexander (Alex) Laffey (Chief Executive Officer, born 1961)

 Alex is an international logistics expert with over 25 years’ experience in supply chain distribution at a senior level.
 He has operated in a number of markets across Europe and Asia for grocery supply chains and general merchandise, in-store and online operations.
 He headed international distribution for Tesco and led a review of the company’s global logistics blueprint to realise synergies across all of its markets.
 This programme delivered significant cost savings and service improvements.
 In addition, Alex also managed Tesco’s UK logistics, with over 50,000 store deliveries per week and a £1.6 billion annual cost base.
 Alex was appointed Chief Executive Officer of Eddie Stobart in May 2015.